devkinoti/migration_to_cloud/README.md

 4. **Disruption in business continuity**:
   - Potential downtime in business operations due to services being migrated from on prem to cloud

+---

+## Problem Impact
+- **Financial Strain:** Current operational inefficiencies and maintenance costs are unsustainable, reducing overall profitability.
+- **Competitive Disadvantage:** The inability to scale quickly hinders the organization’s ability to compete in a fast-moving digital marketplace.
+- **Operational Risk:** Without modernization, the business remains vulnerable to system failures and data breaches.

+---

+## ACME Needs a Solution

+The organization *must* migrate to a cloud-based infrastructure to:
+- Reduce costs - on prem is eating up a huge part of the budget.
+- Enhance scalability and agility to meet future demands.
+- Minimize risks during the migration while maintaining compliance with data security standards.
+- Equip the IT team with the skills required to manage and optimize cloud-based operations effectively.

+---

+# ACME.co Needs this solution yesterday.Get it done!